Former German nobility in the Nazi Party: Kingdom of Saxony

-Frederick Augustus III was the last King of Saxony and a member of the House of Wettin.
+King Frederick Augustus III of Saxony was the last King of Saxony and a member of the House of Wettin.
 He voluntarily abdicated as King on 13 November 1918.
 When the German Republic was proclaimed in 1918, he was asked by telephone whether he would abdicate willingly.
 He said: "Oh, well, I suppose I'd better."
 Upon abdicating, he is supposed to have said Nu da machd doch eiern Drägg alleene!
-(Saxon for "Well then do your sh... by yourselves!").
+(Saxon for "Well then do your shit by yourselves!").
 When cheered by a crowd in a railroad station several years after his abdication, he stuck his head out of the train's window and shouted, "You're a fine lot of republicans, I'll say!"
 After his father's abdication in 1919, Georg, Crown Prince of Saxony, the king's first-born son and heir, renounced his rights to the Saxon throne to become a Catholic priest.
 This was very controversial among people who hoped that the monarchy might one day be restored.
 He worked in Berlin where he was credited with protecting Jews from the Nazi regime, notably in contrast to his pro-Nazi brothers-in-law, Prince Frederich of Hohenzollern and Prince Franz Joseph of Hohenzolllern-Emden, who joined the SS.
 As a leading Roman Catholic nobleman and near-relative of the Habsburg, Bourbon, and Saxon dynasties, Prince Franz Joseph did much to lend respectability to the Nazi party.